imartayan/coal/README.md

 * improve the hashing method (e.g. by using Robin Hood Hashing or Cuckoo Hashing)
 * extend vectorization for bigger band width (32, 64, or even an arbitrary width)
 * refine the choice of kmers used as anchor points

+## License

+This project is licensed under the MIT License.
+Any code contribution intentionally made to the project in this repository must be licensed under the same license.